 - During rainy periods, exposed areas such as fields and lawns, are like to have as many mushrooms as more protected habitats.

 Some trails feature more mushrooms than others.
-For instance, the Heron Marsh Trail at the Paul Smiths VIC is particulary rich in mushrooms, as is the Loop Trail at Henry's Woods.
+For instance, the Heron Marsh Trail at the Paul Smith's College VIC is particularly rich in mushrooms, as is the Loop Trail at Henry's Woods.
 Observe and study, but do not pick.
 Mushroom collection is not advised in either place, since both trails are on private property.
-Collection of natural material of any kind is specifically prohibited at the VIC.
+Collection of natural material of any kind is specifically prohibited at both the places.

 George L. Barron.
 Mushrooms of Northeast North America: Midwest to New England (Lone Pine Publishing, 1999).